d-kilc/react-hooks-mock-code-challenge-plantshop/README.md

 # React Mock Code Challenge: Plantsy

+## Things to study:
+* Updating price?
+I'm one step behind every time
+** State is not updated by the time I do the fetch

+## Questions
+* Is there a better way to filter that doesnt involve having 2 separate states
+* Is it ok to add to the data model (e.g. "inStock")

 ## Demo

 Use this gif as an example of how the app should work.